Palaces and park ensemble in Ostromecko: Andrzej Szwalbe Collection of historic pianos

-The collection was created in 1978, on the initiative of Andrzej Szwalbe, then director of the Pomeranian Philharmonic.
-For many years, pianos were stored in the premises of the Pomeranian Philharmonic but since 2000, they have exhibited at the Old Palace.
+Andrzej Szwalbe, a former director of the Pomeranian Philharmonic, created a collection of historic pianos in 1978.
+For many years, pianos were stored in the premises of the Pomeranian Philharmonic; but since 2000, the collection has been exhibited at the Old Palace.
 The collection includes wing pianos, table pianos, mixed pianos and other instruments, manufactured in the 19th century in Poland, Europe and United States.

-In 2016, Bydgoszcz Municipal Cultural Centre published a bilingual (Polish-English) catalog of the exhibition Andrzej Szwalbe Collection of historic pianos, written by Benjamin Vogel.
+In 2016, the Bydgoszcz Municipal Cultural Centre published a bilingual (Polish-English) catalog of the exhibition.
+Entitled "Andrzej Szwalbe Collection of Historic Pianos", it was written by Benjamin Vogel.

 History

 Early period (13th-18th centuries)

-The Old Palace has been built on the site of a former knight's court (13th century).
+The Old Palace was built on the site of a former knight's court, itself built during the 13th century.

 The name Ostromezk, that is, Ostromecko, appeared for the first time in 1222 in a document signed by Duke Konrad of Mazovia.
-The latter invited the Teutonic Order to help him in his fight against the pagan Prussian tribes.
-As a consequence, Ostromecko was owned by Teutonic knights from 1231 to 1475, a few years after the Second Peace of Toruń (1466).
+Duke Konrad invited the Teutonic Order to assist him in his fight against the pagan Prussian tribes, resulting in Ostromecko being placed under the ownership of Teutonic knights from 1231 to 1475, ending a few years after the Second Peace of Toruń in 1466.